MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_pipelines.md

 ### One-at-a-time processing

 Piping objects to a command is much like using a parameter of the command to submit the objects.
-Let look at a pipeline example.
+Let's look at a pipeline example.
 In this example, we use a pipeline to display a table of service objects.

 ```powershell